Introduction to Thailand Part 2

 The Flag of Thailand

 Thong Trairong comprises five horizontal stripes using red, white, blue, white, and red.
 The central blue line is twice as broad as the other four.
-The colours represent nation-religion-king: red for the land and people, white for Theravada Buddhism (the principal religion of Thailand), and blue for the monarchy.
+The colors represent nation-religion-king: red for the land and people, white for Theravada Buddhism (the principal religion of Thailand), and blue for the monarchy.

 Thailand shares boundaries with Cambodia, Laos, Malaysia, and Myanmar.
 Although neither China nor Vietnam borders Thailand, their territories are within 100 km of the regions of Thailand.